 Running with a partner or group is the easiest way to ensure things don’t get boring.
 Casual conversation with others helps pass the time, and the accountability that comes from running in a group is a powerful motivator.
 If running alone, distract yourself by listening to something engaging, music and podcasts are popular choices.
 In addition, change up your route.
 Covering new terrain is a great way to keep your runs fresh.

 If you are having a tough day on the running path, you may have thoughts of stopping.
 Certainly, if you are injured or experiencing acute pain, cut the run short.
 However, if you are simply struggling with fatigue or challenging weather, use these mental strategies to push through.

 Remember that slowing down is always an option.
 Instead of letting a decreased pace hurt your confidence, take pride in the fact that you kept going, even when things got tough.

 When doing a long run, mentally break it into parts.
 For instance, instead of focusing on completing a 10-mile run, think of it as two five-milers.
 Once you hit the halfway point, it’s all downhill from there, figuratively, of course.
 Every step of those second five miles brings you closer to your finish line.

 Finally, this may sound simple, but be positive.
 Instead of focusing on what might go wrong or the perceived disadvantages you face, think about the things you feel confident about, your dedication to the training plan or your good hydration habits, for example.
 With these mental running tips, you can push through any doubt and fear to eventually cross that finish line!

 A new mindset deserves new running gear.
-Shop our full collection!
+Check out ASICS collection below!